 7 Things to Consider When Starting a Second Chance Program

 If you’re familiar with JBM, you know that our company is passionate about creating better solutions, better lives, and a better world.
 We are continually looking for ways to further impact the lives in our community in a deeper and more lasting way.
 Core to our business is our second chance (or reentry) program, known as “Fair Chance Program” within JBM, which provides career opportunities for people who have experienced incarceration.
 We have learned a lot in the past five years about what works – and what doesn’t work – when it comes to creating an environment where second chance employees can thrive.
-With the hope of getting you successfully started on your journey, here are 7 things to consider before starting a second chance program within your own business.
+With the hope of getting you successfully started on your journey, here are 7 things to consider before starting a fair chance program within your own business.

 HOW OUR FAIR CHANCE PROGRAM BEGAN

 Around 2016 with changes in the labor market, we identified a way to keep our business model sustainable while simultaneously driving our purpose.
-Marcus Sheanshang, JBM’s owner and CEO, visited Cincinnati-based Nehemiah Manufacturing and saw how a second chance program was not just a viable strategy to build production capacity.
+Marcus Sheanshang, JBM’s owner and CEO, visited Cincinnati-based Nehemiah Manufacturing and saw how a fair chance program was not just a viable strategy to build production capacity.
 According to Marcus, “I viewed it as that, in addition to providing JBM and me personally the ability to play a transformational role in the lives of our team members in a more profound way than we had in the past.
 Now, I don’t know where we’d be today without our Fair Chance hires.”

-If you’re feeling the strains of the labor market like so many others, and you want to remain purpose-driven, a second chance program is a sustainable business model to align those two critical needs.
+If you’re feeling the strains of the labor market like so many others, and you want to remain purpose-driven, a fair chance program is a sustainable business model to align those two critical needs.
 Valerie Plis, our Director of Human Capital & Culture, shares, “While talent is everywhere, opportunity is not.
 JBM is committed to providing individuals a second chance to a better future, starting with a job that offers a competitive compensation package, an engaging culture and community, and a career path for ongoing growth and development.”